This post is unlisted — shared privately and not published on the public site.

 This validation architecture treats the ontology as a contract between the generation system and the downstream consumer.
 Just as a function signature guarantees what types are returned, the ontology validation guarantees what structure and coherence properties the generated design will have.

 Downstream consumers, whether human designers reviewing output, automated balancing tools, or game engines that need to instantiate the design, can rely on these guarantees.
-A deck-building game will have cards.
-A cooperative game will not have direct conflict.
-The end condition will be specified.
 The ontology is no longer just a vocabulary for describing games.
 It is an executable specification that enforces domain validity at generation time.

 Figure.
-A unique, organic theme with no direct analog, can the ontology handle the nuance of cooperative dominance?
+A timely, high-stakes theme with no direct tabletop analog, can the ontology handle the nuance of competitive strategy with hidden information?

 The Input